thibaut-neoledge/azure-docs.fr-fr/articles/active-directory/develop/active-directory-devquickstarts-webapi-nodejs.md

 ```

-### <a name="2-next-lets-add-some-error-handling-in-our-apis"></a>2.
-Nous allons ensuite ajouter une gestion des erreurs dans nos API :
+### <a name="add-error-handling-in-our-apis"></a>Ajouter la gestion des erreurs dans nos API
 ```

-///--- Errors for communicating something interesting back to the client
+///--- Errors for communicating something interesting back to the client.

 function MissingTaskError() {
     restify.RestError.call(this, {